- You’ve thought about your life and career goals and therefore what sort of job you will be seeking.

 If you wish to register with recruiters, in general, it is best to start by approaching a small number of firms and then broaden out.
 It may be that one or two agencies are able to present you with a manageable number of relevant roles.
 More commonly, especially if they are small, operating in a specific niche or with a select range of clients they might only contact you more occasionally so you may end up widening the net.

-Depending on how they work they may want to speak with you, meet with you or simply need confirmation from you as to what parameters are in your job search e.g. salary/employer/role/location etc.
+Depending on how they work they may want to speak with you, meet with you or simply need confirmation from you.
+This would be to discuss the parameters are in your job search e.g. salary/employer/role/location etc.

 It is worth emphasising the importance of selecting recruiters with a good reputation, especially for professionalism and integrity.
 Keep in mind that you are trusting them with confidential information and possibly with determining your next job.
 A poor recruiter or worse an unprofessional one can do untold damage.
 For example, sending a CV to an employer without the candidate’s permission is one of the worst practices but still widespread.
 You should make it very clear that you wish to be contacted before they send your CV to any of their clients.

-So before you approach any recruiter whether to apply for a job or to register to do some basic research and of course try and get recommendations from colleagues and friends.
+So before you approach any recruiter whether to apply for a job or to register to do some basic research.
+Of course, try and get recommendations from colleagues and friends.

 ii.
 Working with a recruiter